mliebelt/pgn-spec-commented/laws-of-chess.md

    1. Smoking is permitted only in the section of the venue designated by the arbiter .
 1. The scoresheet shall be used only for recording the moves, the times of the clocks, the offers of a draw, and matters relating to a claim and other relevant data.
 1. Players who have finished their games shall be considered to be spectators.
-1. It is forbidden to distract or annoy the opponent in any manner whatsoever.
+1. <a name="12.6"></a>It is forbidden to distract or annoy the opponent in any manner whatsoever.
 This includes unreasonable  claims, unreasonable  offers of a draw or the introduction  of a source of noise into the playing area.
 1. Infraction  of any part of Articles 12.1 to 12.6 shall lead to penalties in accordance  with [Article 13.4](#13-4).
 1. Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
 The arbiter shall decide the score of the opponent.
 1. If both players are found guilty according to Article 12.8, the game shall be declared lost by both players.